JFoederer/robotframeworkMBT/README.md

 This project is an extension to [Robot framework](https://robotframework.org/) for model-based testing.
 The term model-based testing, or MBT in short, has been used in many different ways.
 Within this context two modelling aspects are most important.
 The first is about domain modelling using a domain specific language, or DSL.
 [Robot framework](https://robotframework.org/) already has great support for this aspect, which is why it was used as a base.
 The second aspect is about test case generation.

 Test case generation introduces a more dynamic approach to executing a test suite.
 A typical traditional test suite is executed front to back.
 For maintainability reasons, test cases are often kept independent of each other.
-The down side to this approach is that there is little variation and often a lot of duplication, mostly during the setup phases.
+The downside to this approach is that there is little variation and often a lot of duplication, mostly during the setup phases.

 With this project we aim to get the best of both worlds.
 Allowing testers to write small, independent scenarios that are automatically combined and expanded.
 Finding more issues in less time, by focusing on effectively reaching the desired coverage.

 ## Approach

 The popular _Given-When-Then_ style is used to capture behaviour in scenarios, following the Specification by example approach.
-In Specification by example you specify a system by writing down the minimum set of key examples to clearly convey the intended behaviour of the system.
+In Specification by example, you specify a system by writing down the minimum set of key examples to clearly convey the intended behaviour of the system.
 As a tester you need to go beyond these examples and verify that the system behaves as intended for the broader expressed intent.
-Roughly speaking this implies that expansion is needed over two axis: _when_ and _what_.
+Roughly speaking this implies that variations need to be tested covering two axis: _when_ and _what_.

 The _when_ is about sequencing and entry conditions.
 When, or in which exact state, do you start a scenario?
 Given-steps define the entry condition for a scenario, which can be less or more specific.
 The less specific the condition is, the more situations there are in which the specified behaviour should hold.
 It can be challenging to find and select a good set of concrete situations to use as a starting point.
-We build on the assumption that for a well specified system, any scenario's entry condition can be reached by drawing from the broader set of specifications.
+We build on the assumption that, for a well specified system, any scenario's entry condition can be reached via a sequence of other scenarios.
+There can be many valid and relevant variations to do so.

 The _what_ reflects on the fact that examples are just that, examples.
 There can be many more, equally valid examples.
 As a tester you want to explore the available options and confirm that the system functions as expected under all possible operating conditions.